TheDeepLogic/Apple-II-HGR-Toolkit/README.md

 2. **Clean Backgrounds**: Use `--fill 0` for black or `--fill 3` for white backgrounds
 3. **Faster Animation**: Reduce the number of HPLOT commands by increasing character spacing
 4. **Line Length**: BASIC lines are limited to ~238 characters; the tool automatically splits long lines
-5. **Memory**: Each text block uses approximately 50 line numbers; plan your layout accordingly
+5. **Memory**: Each solid-color text block uses approximately 50 line numbers; dithered colors (100-109) can use 100-200+ lines depending on size
 6. **Testing**: Use an emulator with paste functionality for rapid iteration
 7. **Optimization**: Omit `--bootloader` if integrating into existing code
 8. **Color Consistency**: Stick to one MSB palette (0-3 or 4-7) to avoid color interference
+9. **Dithering Memory Cost**: Dithered colors require significantly more memory than solid colors—use them for small decorative elements rather than large graphics

 ### Saving and Loading HGR Screens